 This is useful in limiting the definition

-of obstruction of the police, where Hinchliffe v Sheldon had
+of obstruction of the police, where Hinchliffe v Sheldon had appeared to open it up very widely.
+It should be

-useful if you are charged with obstruction for not doing
+useful if you are charged with obstruction for not doing something, whether remaining silent or anything else.

-silent or not to do whatever it is that causes the alleged obstruction,
+So long as you have a legal right not to remain silent or not to do whatever it is that causes the alleged obstruction,

-you should be able to
+you should be able to use Rice v Connolly to

 argue that your obstruction has a lawful excuse and is therefore not“wilful.”